Lanxin-MRDVS/Application-Algorithms/Obstacle-Avoidance-Algorithm-Deployment-Instruction.md

 - Zone Intrusion Detection: Supports customizable detection zone models for obstacle avoidance, including rectangular bounding boxes and fan-shaped zones.
 These adaptable models cater to various operational scenarios such as straight-line navigation, turning, and wide-angle detection.

 - Tiered Obstacle Avoidance Output signal: The system continuously monitors intrusion points within the target area in real time.
-Based on the detected obstacles, it outputs three levels of control signals via IO interfaces or other standard communication protocols.
+Based on the detected obstacles, it outputs three levels of control signals standard communication protocols.
 The unified signal definitions are:

      - 0: No obstacles detected; the robot proceeds normally.
      - 1: Minor/distant obstacle detected; the robot slows down.